lamini-ai/lamini-ai.github.io/docs/get_started/install.md

 Run an LLM with our REST API or Python SDK.

-=== "Run with REST API"
+=== "REST API"

     As a test, run the following command.
-This makes a batch call to Llama 2 and returns structured JSON:
+This makes a batch call to Llama 3 and returns structured JSON:

     ```bash
     curl --location "https://api.lamini.ai/v1/completions" \
     --header "Authorization: Bearer $LAMINI_API_KEY" \
     --header "Content-Type: application/json" \
     --data '{
-        "model_name": "meta-llama/Llama-2-7b-chat-hf",
+        "model_name": "meta-llama/Meta-Llama-3-8B-Instruct",
         "prompt": ["What is the hottest day of the year?", "What is for lunch?"],
         "out_type": {
             "answer": "str"